julianespinel/lab/crypto/usdc-ethereum/README.md

 An Ethereum contract can have transactions.
 In the case of the USDC contract, those transactions are for 0 ETH.
 Why?
 * Because the [USDC contract](https://etherscan.io/address/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48) is a ERC20 contract.
 * It manages USDC balances.
-* It transfers USDC tokens, not ETH
+* It transfers USDC tokens, not ETH.
   * By using smart contract function calls, e.g: `transfer(address, uint256)`

-This is an example of a transaction for the USDC contract: https://etherscan.io/tx/0x222902aa4b4dbb38ac4c342b18a60237fbdb512dda01092ee5c588f328424472
+[This is an example](https://etherscan.io/tx/0x222902aa4b4dbb38ac4c342b18a60237fbdb512dda01092ee5c588f328424472) of a transaction for the USDC contract.
 As you can see, the transaction is for 0 ETH.
-But if you look at the [transaction logs](https://etherscan.io/tx/0x222902aa4b4dbb38ac4c342b18a60237fbdb512dda01092ee5c588f328424472#eventlog), you can see that there is an event for the transfer of 99.02 USDC from address A to address B.
+But if you look at its [transaction logs](https://etherscan.io/tx/0x222902aa4b4dbb38ac4c342b18a60237fbdb512dda01092ee5c588f328424472#eventlog), you can see that there is an event for the transfer of 99.02 USDC from address A to address B.

 ### Ethereum Wallets